techidaily/site-facebook/source/_posts/bypassing-whatsapp-policy-update-keep-access-full-and-complete.md

 ## WhatsApp's New Privacy Policy Has Been Controversial

  The whole controversy around WhatsApp's new privacy policy has been related to the company sharing more user data with Facebook.
-However, WhatsApp has repeatedly denied this saying the new privacy policy will only[share one's communication data with businesses](https://www.makeuseof.com/whatsapp-delays-privacy-policy-facebook-data-sharing-controversy/) , which Facebook could use for marketing purposes.
+However, WhatsApp has repeatedly denied this saying the new privacy policy will only [share one's communication data with businesses](https://www.makeuseof.com/whatsapp-delays-privacy-policy-facebook-data-sharing-controversy/) , which Facebook could use for marketing purposes.

 <ins class="adsbygoogle"